merenlab/anvio.org/help/main/programs/anvi-show-collections-and-bins/index.md

 ---
 layout: program
 title: anvi-show-collections-and-bins
 excerpt: An anvi'o program.
-A script to display collections stored in an anvi&#x27;o profile or pan database.
+A script to display collections stored in an anvi&#x27;o profile, pan, or pan-graph database.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-show-collections-and-bins